-The Royal Flying Doctor Service is one of the largest and most comprehensive aeromedical organisations in the world, providing extensive primary health care and 24-hour emergency service to people over an area of 7.69 million square kilometres.
+The Royal Flying Doctor Service is one of the largest and most comprehensive aeromedical organisations in the world, providing extensive primary health care and 24-hour emergency service to people that live, work and travel across the 7.69 million square kilometres of Australia.

 Our Mission - To provide excellence in aeromedical and primary health care across Australia.

 Our people are dedicated and passionate about bringing first class health and emergency services to people in the bush.
 We are very much part of the communities we service.